JesseSmith3rd/CFlix/README.md

 # CFlix
-Building Applications is so much fun!
+Building Applications is so much fun and very exhausting!